 ‘Try me.’
 He squints against the sun and she quickly looks away.

-‘Hey guys!
+‘Hey, guys!
 Check this one out!
 A rainbow trout!’
 Teddy raises his catch towards Derek and Taïga, before putting it in the cooler at his feet.
-Must weigh at least 8 pounds…
+‘It must weigh at least 8 pounds…’

-Derek suddenly sits up straight, pushing Taïga away from him.
+Derek suddenly sits up straight and pushes her away from him.

 ‘Shhh… Listen.’
 He cocks his head to one side and closes briefly his eyes in an effort to concentrate.
 There it is… a low rumbling only he can hear.
 He shoots up on his feet, scanning the edge of the forest on the far side of the lake.

 ‘Just stay where you are, OK?’
 He squats in front of her, holding her upper arms in a tight grip, only letting go when she hesitantly nods.